Business Activity Statement(BAS) For Small Businesses Explained: A Full Guide

 1. GST

 The goods and services in most categories are subject to a value-added tax of ten percent.
 You can report, record, and pay the goods and services tax (GST) that your company has collected using your BAS.
 You can also use it to claim GST credits.
 After fulfilling the necessary standards, your company can submit a claim for GST credits at any point throughout the subsequent four years.
 In the Goods and Services Tax (GST) context, a 'tax period' refers to one month or three months.
-However, the BAS form is required for all tax payments, including PAYG and fringe benefits tax.
+However, the BAS form is required for all tax payments, including PAYG and fringe benefits tax.2.
+PAYG

 To qualify for PAYG instalments, you must make regular payments toward the income tax you anticipate owing at the end of the year.
 You can select either a certain instalment amount or a specific instalment rate.
 The ATO uses the information you provided in your most recent tax return to calculate an amount that will be owed as an instalment.
 The instalment rate is calculated by the company using the instalment rate provided by the ATO and based on the actual income as the company earns it.
-In most cases, the ATO will not send a BAS for a PAYG payment but rather a separate notice called an instalment notice.
+In most cases, the ATO will not send a BAS for a PAYG payment but rather a separate notice called an instalment notice.3.
+FBT

 The luxury car tax, often known as the LCT, applies to any sale or import of a luxury vehicle with a value greater than the LCT threshold and includes the value of any applicable goods and services tax.
 The ATO determines this level and is subject to change at any time.
 The LCT now stands at 33% and applies to the portion of the car's value above the threshold.
 It does not apply to the total value of the vehicle.
-If you meet the precise criteria set by the ATO, you may be allowed to postpone the payment of LCT in certain situations when it is applicable.
+If you meet the precise criteria set by the ATO, you may be allowed to postpone the payment of LCT in certain situations when it is applicable.5.
+WET

 WET is a tax calculated based on the price of wine and levied only on wine producers, distributors, and importers.
 The WET now sits at 29% of the taxable value of wine.
 If you file your GST return and make your GST payment once per year, you are exempt from the requirement to report WET on a monthly or quarterly BAS.
-On the other hand, you are required to disclose WET on your annual return for GST.
+On the other hand, you are required to disclose WET on your annual return for GST.6.
+FTC

 Fuel tax credits allow businesses to receive a credit for the fuel tax (also known as excise tax or customs duty) included in the fuel used in heavy vehicles, plant equipment, and machinery used for business purposes.
 The FTC rates are subject to change at varying intervals.
 When a company wants to submit a claim like this, it should always check with the ATO to see the current rates first because doing so is mandatory.